turingschool/front-end-curriculum/projects/2DoBox-Pivot.md

 We thought they were pretty great, but, I think it's time to pivot those projects over to something we like to call 2DoBox.

 You will be inheriting someone's previous IdeaBox and pivoting it over to 2DoBox.
-Your projects will utilize webpack and it's built in node server.
-You will also keep accessibility in mind as we will be grading you based on how accessible your application is.
-You will also implement selenium webdriver to test the DOM.
+Your projects will utilize webpack & it's awesome development server.
+Keeping accessibility in mind we will be grading you based on how accessible your application is.
+Lastly you will implement feature tests using selenium webdriver.

+# Getting Started ( Should I fork or Clone?! )

+Beginning The Pivot

+Once you've explored the base project, the team leader will:

+Create a new, blank repository on GitHub named 2DoBox-Pivot Clone the ideaBox project that you'll be working with to your local machine Go into that project directory and git remote rm origin Add the new repository as a remote git remote add origin git://new_repo_url Push the code git push origin master
+Add the other team members as collaborators in Github Once the team leader has done this, the other team member can fork the new repo.

+# Restrictions and Outside Code

+Your project should evolve, refactor, and clean up the code you inherit.
+This includes deleting redundant, broken, or obsolete code.
+However, you should not throw out the previous work wholesale.

+Furthermore, there should be no reduction in functionality except when explicitly called for by new requirements.

 # Phase 1